Jahysama/cv/blog_posts/about-my-website.md

 ## The Early Stages

-Everything was simple and "macaroni coded":
+Initially, everything was simple and "macaroni coded":

 - The entire backend resided in a single file
 - CSS was minimal